 Stir in the ham.
 I like to cut it into big shards/shreds for extra texture.
 (Sarah likes hers cubed and orderly though.
 I won’t judge either way!)
 If you’re using a ham hock instead of ham, you can add it in now.

 Reduce the heat to medium-low so the soup is at a somewhat energetic simmer--it should always be at a low bubble.
 Cook for 4-5 hours, stirring periodically.
+For the first half of the cooking time, I keep the lid on.
+For the last hour or two, I will leave the pot slightly uncovered so some steam can escape.
 If the soup isn’t cooking down, you may want to increase the heat to medium.
 Every stove is different, so don’t just set it and forget it.
 Periodically check liquid levels.